NCCA/ase-assignment-Annmariekbar/README.md

 >   m_project = ngl::perspective(45.0f, 720.0f / 576.0f, 0.05f, 350.0f);

+I will use this BulletNGL code as a basis for the physics and scene set up in my game.

 ## Starting my code
 I wasn't completely sure on everything I wanted to do with this game, based on my research, there was a lot of gameplay I was missing such as a way to lose/win.
 I deicded to start with the basics, which was being abe to move the fish around.